 Her devotion to her Krishna and scriptural understanding was such that anyone who came asking for food at our door, would get fresh 3-4 course meal with money to go.
 Sometimes, even though we were tight on money after my Father’s demise.
 We would get angry and frustrated because those would be “fake Sadhus” asking for alms.
 “Why do you do this, Mummy?
 You know they are fake!”.
 She would say “I do it because they are asking for food at my door.
 And, how do I know, one of them could be Krishna himself”.

 Alzheimer’s – or rather loss of memory hit her in the late 1990s.
 It became bad as the years progressed.
 Nevertheless, it didn’t stop her Sadhana.
 Then in 2003, I sold our family house which my Grandfather had built and was highly attached to it.
 He, in fact, had directed my mother to make sure the house was never sold.
 I had a strong feeling all those years that he hadn’t “passed on”, and selling the house such that it is brought down, may break that attachment, so he could pass on.
-There were many other reasons to sell the house and I pulled off a miracle when I not just settled a law suit with my Aunt, but also sold the house within 15 days and got a new apartment for my Mom to stay.
-It was then she started having hallucinations and her health started deteriorating.
+There were many other reasons to sell the house and I had already found a new apartment for my Mom to stay in.
+At this point, I thought it would take forever to be able to sell the house and but I pulled off a miracle when I not just settled a law suit with my Aunt, but also sold the house within 15 days.
+It was then that my Mom started having hallucinations and her health started deteriorating.
 She subsequently came to stay with us in the US for around 4 months and left for India sooner than we had wanted.
 Her situation had been stable but was going downhill.
 After reaching India, her stable situation didn’t last much.
 Within 3-4 months, she had lost most of the cognition and soon became bed ridden.

 The last 5 years thereafter were like that – in total oblivion and loss of cognition, although an inherent awareness – and bed ridden.
 She was cared for by my sister and her maids.
 She would often get violent, very uncharacteristic of her in her normal self.